 4. What is prohibited regarding the operation of drones?

 There are a number of limitations for the operation of drones.
-These include never operating a drone:
+EU Regulations 2019/947 and 2019/945 define these limits.

 5. Do I need a permission from the IAA to fly a drone?
 If so, what do I need?